anshnee/GithubAction_practice/README.md

 # GithubAction_practice
-repo to practice the GitHub action code
+repo to practice the GitHub action code.
+Action will pull, lint, test and build the code.